akash-network/docs/providers/kube/README.md

 - Server management experience using Linux.
 - Working knowledge of Docker.
-- Working knowledge of Kubernetes is preferred, but not manditory.
+- Working knowledge of Kubernetes is preferred, but not mandatory.

 ### About Disco

-Disco (Decentralized Infrastructure for Serverless Computing Operations) is a secure, scalable, standardized software stack for developing, delivering, and debugging decentralized networks.
+Disco (Decentralized Infrastructure for Serverless Computing Operations) is a secure, scalable, standardized softw are stack for developing, delivering, and debugging decentralized networks.

 Disco makes it extremely simple to set up and manage kubernetes and gives you amazing tools to manage a production cluster.
 Disco is highly customizable and takes a layered approach, meaning each layer can be replaced with an implementation of your choice.
 In this guide, the layers we'll setup are as follows: